-Accessible Canvas courses
+Accessible Canvas course how-tos

 - Canvas accessibility tools

-- Canvas rich content editor
+- Canvas WYSIWYG (rich-content) editor

 The Canvas Accessibility Checker is the primary tool for checking the accessibility of your course and course content.
 You can get to the Accessibility Checker by selecting its icon in the bottom right of the Canvas Rich Content Editor.

 If there are accessibility issues on the page, this will be indicated by a number.
-Select the icon and a window will pop up in the right-hand side of the screen with information about the accessibility errors detected.
+Select the icon and a window will pop up on the right-hand side of the screen with information about the accessibility errors detected.

 The Accessibility Checker automatically checks the accessibility of tables, images, document files, lists, headings and color contrast.